glfw/glfw/README.md

    event (#1490)
  - [Win32] Bugfix: The window hint `GLFW_MAXIMIZED` did not move or resize the window (#1499)
+ - [Win32] Bugfix: Disabled cursor mode interfered with some non-client actions
  - [Cocoa] Removed dependency on the CoreVideo framework
  - [Cocoa] Bugfix: `glfwSetWindowSize` used a bottom-left anchor point (#1553)
  - [Cocoa] Bugfix: Window remained on screen after destruction until event poll (#1412)
  - [Cocoa] Bugfix: Event processing before window creation would assert (#1543)
+ - [Cocoa] Bugfix: Undecorated windows could not be iconified on recent macOS
  - [X11] Bugfix: The CMake files did not check for the XInput headers (#1480)
  - [X11] Bugfix: Key names were not updated when the keyboard layout changed (#1462,#1528)